MooersLab/pymolsnips/README.md

 <h3 name="nteract"> Nteract Notebook </h3>

-[nteract](https://nteract.io/) is a higly intuitive, slimed-down interface for viewing, running, and editing Jupyer Notebook.
+[nteract](https://nteract.io/) is a highly intuitive, slimmed-down interface for viewing, running, and editing Jupyer Notebook.
-We highly recommned **nteract** for beginning users of Jupyer Notebooks.
+We highly recommend **nteract** for beginning users of Jupyer Notebooks.
-**nteract** is a stand-alone applicaton that does not use the webbrowser to view and edit Jupyter Notebooks.
+**nteract** is a stand-alone application that does not use the web-browser to view and edit Jupyter Notebooks.
 The independence of **nteract** from the web makes it more secure.

-**nteract** can be set as the defualt application for opening Jupyter Notebooks by double clicking on the icon for the notebook.
+**nteract** can be set as the default application for opening Jupyter Notebooks by double clicking on the icon for the notebook.
 This feature is a big plus because it enables the rapid inspection of notebooks.

 **nteract** has drop down menu for access to the installed kernels.
 The kernels are installed for a particular python interpreter as described under the Jupyter Notebook above.
-Breifly, the python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:
+Briefly, the python interpreter for which you want to make a kernel is used as follows to install ipykernel and then install the kernel:

 ```bash
 /Applications/PyMOL.app/Contents/bin/python -m pip install ipykernel